 The study sought every opportunity to minimize uncertainty and produce specific, actionable findings and recommendations.
 Nonetheless, it is important to acknowledge that it is not possible to eliminate all sources of uncertainty and/or bias.
 Specifically, the study is subject to the following inherent limitations and sources of uncertainty:

 Delayed Data Request Fulfillment.
-The study submitted its initial data request to the Companies in August 2020.
+The study submitted its initial data request to the Companies in August 2020 and submitted a follow-up in data request in January 2021.
 It took until February 2022 and more than 200 data request related communications for the Companies to provide the data necessary to complete the process, impact, and customer profiling tasks scoped for this study.
 The significant delay fulfilling the study’s data requests had a commensurate impact on the study’s timeline and budget.
 There is always a lag between evaluated participation cohorts and evaluation reports, especially when using a billing analysis that requires at least a full year of post-participation data, but the delays in data request fulfillment resulted in the difference between the evaluated HES & HES-IE cohort (2019) and the study completion (2023) being much greater than planned.

 Program Data Challenges.
 As detailed in Appendix G of this report, the study experienced serious challenges obtaining, combining, standardizing, and analyzing HES & HES-IE program tracking data for the process and impact evaluation, as well as broader residential program data for the customer profiling effort.
 The study employed a series of quality assurance checks to mitigate these challenges (e.g., comparing summarized tracking data to existing program-level reported customer counts or savings value, having Eversource and UI review measure mapping tables, rates using two data teams perform independent merges to compare).
 However, it is important to acknowledge that the data-centric challenges both limited what the study could report and added uncertainty to the findings.

 Survey Recall Bias.
-Several survey respondents used open-end responses in the survey to explain that they could not recall the answer to certain survey questions due to the amount of time that had passed between their participant and the survey.
+Several survey respondents used open-ended responses in the survey to explain that they could not recall the answer to certain survey questions due to the amount of time that had passed between their participant and the survey.
 As the study examined participants who received an assessment in 2017 to 2020 and the participant survey was fielded in late 2021, nearly all the respondents responded to the survey at least one year after receiving an assessment.
 As noted above, this lag was exacerbated by the delays fulfilling the study’s data request.

 Report Organization